 You should keep your passport valid at all times.
 Your passport is your own government’s permit for you to leave and re-enter your own country.
 Most passports contain an expiration date.
 Consult your own consulate or embassy in the U.S. to renew your passport.
+Passports must have a minimum of 6 months validity to reenter the U.S.

 F-1 Visa Renewal